rkit/ags-behavior-yii2/README.md

 For example, we have a model `Post` and we want to add the ability to specify tags.
 Let's do it.

-1. Add table and model for the tags
+1. Add a table and a model for the tags

 ```php
 $this->createTable('{{%tag}}', [